 With reality comes pain but acceptance of pain is necessary.
 The presence of anxiety motivates planning, anger encourages action against injustice, guilt spurs self-reflection, and sadness modifies behaviors to prevent future losses.
 While painful, these emotions play a pivotal role in human development, demanding attention to meaningful events, and gathering wisdom for future interactions.
 When we ignore emotions and justify triggering behaviors, we miss essential information needed for change, failing to gleam the gifts of wisdom, and condemning our selves to reliving the painful lessons.

-While we may be innocent, righteously entitled to blame the unjust circumstances, we invite repeated victimization (through our inaction).
+While we may be innocent, righteously entitled to blame unjust circumstances, we invite repeated victimization (through our inaction).
 Unchosen and undeserved punishments are not necessarily unavoidable.
 The pain from these experiences offers wisdom needed for avoidance in the future.
 Being an innocent victim, although unfair, must be combated with action—not mournful submission.
 By accepting victimhood, we subconsciously perpetuate unfairness—a self-fulfilling prophesy.
 Victimhood becomes part of our identity.
 We helplessly submit to the destroying villains.

 Usually, we’re not helpless; there are avenues of escape.

 When others’ behaviors cause suffering, we easily miss the subtle roles we contributed to perpetuating of the unhealthy cycle.
 We don’t overtly choose to suffer; but often silently consent to the suffering.
 Sometimes the destroying villains disrupting our lives are obvious—an abusing spouse.
 Other times the villain, hiding in the shadows of our heart, goes unrecognized.
 Villains such as sloth, greed, lust, envy, gluttony, wrath and pride may poison motivations, leading us down the destructive paths of unfulfilling futures.